liencheok/Expense_Forecasting_Methods/README.md

 # Expense Forecasting Methods

-This repository contains forecasting methods implemented in Python, inspired by tasks encountered during my internship experience.
+This repository contains Python implementations of basic expense forecasting methods, inspired by tasks encountered during my internship.
-All data used is anonymized or simulated for confidentiality.
+All example data referenced in this repository is anonymized or simulated to maintain confidentiality.

 ## Project Overview

-During my internship, I worked on forecasting techniques to project future expenses based on historical data.
+During my internship, I worked with forecasting techniques to project future expenses based on historical data.
-This repository demonstrates several basic forecasting approaches implemented in Python:
+This repository demonstrates several fundamental forecasting approaches in Python, including:

 - Linear Regression
 - Moving Average
 - Exponential Smoothing

-The focus is on method implementation and result interpretation, not on specific company data.
+These methods are widely used in time series forecasting and provide a foundation for more advanced predictive analytics.

 ## Methods Included

-### Linear Regression
+### 🧮 Linear Regression
-The `linear_regression.py` script demonstrates a simple linear regression model applied to historical expense data to forecast future trends.
-It includes:
+The `linear_regression.py` script demonstrates a simple linear regression model used to identify trends and forecast future values from historical data.
-- Data input and validation
-- Model training
-- Forecast generation
-- Error evaluation

-### Moving Average
+### 📊 Moving Average
-The `moving_average.py` script implements a moving average forecast, suitable for smoothing time series data without trend or seasonality.
+The `moving_average.py` script implements a moving average approach that smooths out short-term fluctuations and highlights long-term trends in a series.

-### Exponential Smoothing
+### 🔁 Exponential Smoothing
-The `exponential_smoothing.py` script applies single exponential smoothing using `statsmodels` to capture level trends in expense series.
+The `exponential_smoothing.py` script applies single exponential smoothing using the `statsmodels` library to account for underlying trends in the data.

-## How to Use
+## Usage

-1. Prepare your data in a CSV file with a consistent date/time index and expense value column.
+1. Prepare your own dataset in a CSV file with consistent chronological structure.
-2. Modify the script to point to your CSV dataset path.
+2. Modify the script to reference your dataset file path.
-3. Run the Python script to generate forecast results and evaluation metrics.
+3. Run the script using Python:

 ```bash
 python linear_regression.py